theramiyer/Moon/_blogs/tech.md

 visit: "//tech.ramiyer.me"
 ---

 PowerShell has become a must-have arrow in the quiver rather than a good-to-have one.
-Moreover, to use PowerShell, knowledge in Windows itself is necessary.
-This blog concentrates on understanding the underlying operating system and concepts of modern computing to enable budding IT professionals to be at ease with Windows while being efficient.
+Also, to use PowerShell, knowledge in Windows itself is necessary.
+Ram's Tech blog concentrates on understanding the underlying operating system and concepts of modern computing to enable budding IT professionals be at ease with Windows while being efficient.